nasa/cumulus-orca/website/docs/developer/research/research-logging-libraries.md

 ## Preconditions
 - As ORCA runs in AWS, logger should tie into AWS structures.
+- Presently, ORCA uses the [Python CumulusLogger](https://github.com/nasa/cumulus-message-adapter-python#logging-with-cumuluslogger).
-- Presently, ORCA uses the Python CumulusLogger.
+- Presently, many ORCA tasks use `run_cumulus_task`, a related component of the Python CumulusLogger.

 ## CumulusLogger
 - Developed by Cumulus for interactions with AWS and [CMA input/output](https://nasa.github.io/cumulus/docs/workflows/input_output).
 - Adds some useful AWS context, though it is all redundant with information already stored in our CloudWatch logs, as long as we have one log-group per lambda.
 - Tied to CMA-specific features such as [S3 storage of inputs](https://nasa.github.io/cumulus/docs/workflows/input_output#replaceconfig-cumulus-remote-message).
+  - `run_cumulus_task` handles pulling in S3 events.
 - Tied to CMA-specific [input/output](https://nasa.github.io/cumulus/docs/workflows/input_output#cma-inputoutput), which varies based on whether the running environment is AWS or Local.
 - Maintained by/for Cumulus, which has caused conflicts with our development.
 - Does not implement standard logging interface, requiring knowledge of the CumulusLogger-specific functions.